Wednesday, October 28, 2009

 Everyones has their own method for getting rid of a dog, and it's fascinating to read the different approaches.
 For example, there's the well-organized:

 There has definately been some training (sitting, down, no, etc.), but must be consistent and firm.
 He comes with a nice large kennel, a brand new dog bed, food, dishes, two different collars, a raincoat, treats, etc. We have receipts for items and all his paperwork.
 It is the most important item on our agenda to find this gorgeous animal the best home possible!
 Please e-mail us with any questions!
-Thankyou!!
+Thankyou!!there's desperate:

 Read more:http://portlandor.kijiji.com/c-Pets-Dogs-puppies-Papillion-Sheltie-Adult-W0QQAdIdZ156231255#ixzz0TnPptzPV